pts/dosmc/README.txt

   size of code + data + stack is ~63 KiB), and small for .exe executables (maximum size of code is ~64 KiB, maximum size of data + stack is ~64 KiB).
-* Only a single .c source file is supported, no additional source files or .obj or .lib files.
 * The supplied C library (libc) is very limited, currently it doesn't contain much more than getchar and putchar.
 For most functionality, inline assembly with DOS calls (int 21h) should be used.